Docs Menu

 raise HTTPException(status_code=404, detail=f"Student {id} not found")

-The delete_student is acting on a single document, so we must supply an id in the URL.
-If we find a matching document and successfully delete it, then we return an HTTP status of 204, or "No Content," and we do not return a document.
-If we cannot find a student with the specified id, then we return a 404 error.
+The delete_student acts on a single document, so you must supply an id in the URL.
+If it finds a matching document and successfully deletes it, then it returns an HTTP status of 204 ("No Content") and does not return a document.
+If it cannot find a student with the specified id, then it returns a 404 error.

 @app.delete("/students/{id}", response_description="Delete a student")